 Chief Financial Officer

-- Provide counsel and guidance to local church business administrators, treasurers, financial secretaries, and Committees on Finance in the development of standardized financial recording and reporting systems which is in cooperation with the General Council on Finance and Administration and the General Board of Discipleship.
+- Provides counsel and guidance to local church treasurers, financial secretaries, and committees on finance in the development of standardized financial recording and reporting systems.

 - Comprehensive knowledge of non-profit governance, management, accounting, financial planning and business processes is highly desirable.

-- Support for the vision, mission, and core values of the Susquehanna Annual Conference of The United Methodist Church.
+- Support for the vision, mission, and core values of the New England Conference of The United Methodist Church.